Domestic Abuse in the Lives of Black Women

 “The image I had of myself as a strong Black woman began to crack.
 If I had become a victim of violence, if I had let someone physically and sexually harm me, maybe I was not the strong Black woman I had thought I was.”

-Alicia Nichols, Battered Women’s Justice Project
+–Alicia Nichols, Battered Women’s Justice Project

 Alicia Nichols of the Battered Women’s Justice Project addresses one of the most prevalent– yet hidden– stigmas within the Black community, and a main contributor to domestic violence.
 A recent study conducted by Stephanie Castelin and Grace White analyzed the link between college-aged Black women and higher suicidal tendencies.
 In the beginning of their article, these researchers discussed what they coined the “Strong Black Woman Schema.”
 The SBWS is referred to as the societ

-Castelin).
+al expectation for Black women to show exceptional resilience and strength despite being more likely to experience a traumatic event in their lifetime compared to their White peers (Castelin).
 Consider this: “more than 40% of Black women have experienced intimate partner physical violence, intimate partner sexual violence and/or intimate partner stalking in their lifetimes,” leaving Black women at a disproportionately high rate of violence (Coburn Place).
 These unfair stereotypes discourage Black women from expressing their emotions or concerns; it encourages them to suffer in silence because they have been told that they can handle it.
 In the case of Ms. Nichols, and undoubtedly many others, the Strong Black Woman Schema has perpetuated and prolonged the instances of violence among Black women.

 Ms. Brown of the Safe Sisters Circle points to other underlying issues that keep Black women trapped in cycles of violence.
 She writes that, as a marginalized group that has been and continues to be repeatedly denied autonomy and respect, Black women are constantly at higher risk for mistreatment by virtue of history (VAWnet).
 Recognizing these disparities is a key factor in breaking this cycle, and it can have positive implications for your own loved ones.
 If you’re more aware of those who are more at risk, you’re more likely to pick up on warning signs.